IEA sees U.S. oil output surge stealing OPEC share in next five years

 Non-OPEC production is set to rise by 5.2 million bpd by 2023 to 63.3 million bpd with the United States alone accounting for nearly 60 percent of global supply growth.

-Growth will be led by the Permian Basin in Texas and New Mexico, where output is expected to double by 2023.

-“Despite talk of capital discipline and increased focus on returns rather than growth, U.S. producers regrouped quickly when oil prices stabilized and began to rise,” the IEA said.

-Production in 2017 rose by 670,000 bpd as drillers added 200 rigs“beating all expectations”, the IEA said.
+Production in 2017 rose by 670,000 bpd as drillers added 200 rigs, “beating all expectations”, the IEA said.

-By contrast, output from OPEC producers will grow at a much slower pace, the IEA said, adding it expected Venezuelan production declines to accelerate offsetting gains in Iraq.
+Output from OPEC producers will grow at a much slower pace, the IEA said, adding it expected Venezuelan production declines to accelerate, offsetting gains in Iraq.
+Birol said Venezuela’s production outlook may need to be cut in coming years as well.

-Demand for OPEC crude will remain below current output in 2020 at 32.0 million bpd, only rising above it in 2021 when the call on OPEC will increase to 32.60 million bpd, the IEA said.

-With forecast capacity of 36.31 million bpd, OPEC will be supplying less than 35 percent of global demand by 2023 compared to its usual share of around 40 percent.
+With forecast capacity of 36.3 million bpd, OPEC will be supplying less than 35 percent of global demand by 2023 compared to its historic share around 40 percent.

 Boosted by economic growth in Asia and a resurgent U.S. petrochemicals industry, global oil demand will increase by 6.9 million bpd by 2023 to 104.7 million, according to the IEA.